 Hope to hear from you!

-Virtual design sprints are a great and efficient way to continue “sprinting” during the virus outbreak.
+Virtual design sprints are a great and efficient way to continue “sprinting” during a virus outbreak.
 They are far more flexible than the physical ones allowing you to do a number of things -with your laptop- from your home’s convenience.
 It surely comes with some cons, one of which is that distancing can sometimes become a real detractor.
 Mr. Skrobe suggests that we experiment and try different approaches before we agree on a specific process.
 He also suggests that we always deploy 2 facilitators, are well prepared before the session, make sure everything runs smoothly, and utilize OKR’s (objectives + key results) during the sprint to set benchmarks to evaluate performance and business impact.

 We want to thank Mr. Skrobe again for his valuable insights on virtual design sprints and wish him “Happy sprinting!”.